-The trust may also need to take action in response to 'low-level' concerns about staff.
-Additional information regarding low-level concerns is contained with our employee code of conduct - this includes what a low-level concern is, the importance of sharing them and the confidential procedure to follow when sharing them.
+School/College may also need to take action in response to 'low-level' concerns about staff.
+Additional information regarding low-level concerns is contained with our staff behaviour policy/code of conduct/low-levels concerns policy - this includes what a low-level concern is, the importance of sharing them and the confidential procedure to follow when sharing them.